barumau/pandunia/eng/eng-pandunia.md

 that is (in other words, i.e., alias) - alo nam
 that over there - vo
 the (that) - la
-the Grenadines - Grenadin nesi
+the Grenadines - Grenadin nesia
 theatrical (dramatic) - dramatike
 theft - core
 their - damen su